Paul Bissonnette: Various teams

 Bissonnette left the Coyotes' organization after five seasons following the 2013–14 season.
 On September 16, 2014, he accepted a tryout agreement from the St. Louis Blues to attend their training camp.
 After playing the entirety of the pre-season, Bissonnette was released from his tryout on October 4.
 A few weeks later, on October 24, Bissonnette returned to the Cardiff Devils of the EIHL.
 He re-joined the team "on a temporary basis while he still looks for opportunities in the NHL".
-Bissonnette returned to the Coyotes' organization just three days later on October 27 when he signed a professional tryout agreement with the club's AHL affiliate, the Portland Pirates.
+Bissonnette returned to the Coyotes' organization just three days later on October 27, when he signed a professional tryout agreement with the club's AHL affiliate, the Portland Pirates.
 After just eight games, Bissonnette was released from his tryout on December 9.

 Manchester Monarchs/Ontario Reign

 On the same day, Bissonnette signed a tryout agreement with the Manchester Monarchs, the AHL affiliate of the Los Angeles Kings.
 After 19 games, on February 3, 2015, the Monarchs signed Bissonnette to a standard AHL contract for the remainder of the season.
 Bissonnette and the Monarchs won the Calder Cup after defeating the Utica Comets in five games.

-With the Monarchs joining the ECHL, the team was replaced by the Ontario Reign as the Kings' AHL affiliate.
+With the Monarchs moving to the ECHL, the team was replaced by the Ontario Reign as the Kings' AHL affiliate.
 On July 8, 2015, the Reign signed Bissonnette to a one-year contract.
 He played 35 games for the team during the 2015–16 season.
 On July 6, 2016, he returned to the Reign after signing a one-year extension.

 Post-playing career

 On June 24, 2017, it was announced that Bissonnette would join the Coyotes' radio booth as a color commentator, replacing Nick Boynton.
-On September 7, Bissonnette officially confirmed his retirement from professional hockey on his Instagram account.
+On September 7, Bissonnette officially confirmed his retirement from professional ice hockey.